samik1986/ML_Semantic_Segmenation_NMI/Mask_RCNN/samples/nucleus/README.md

 # Nuclei Counting and Segmentation

-This sample implements the [2018 Data Science Bowl challenge](https://www.kaggle.com/c/data-science-bowl-2018).
+This sample implements both the Cell Detection and Semantic Segmentation Code.
 The goal is to segment individual nuclei in microscopy images.
-The `nucleus.py` file contains the main parts of the code, and the two Jupyter notebooks
+The `nucleus.py` file contains the main parts of the code and the variations for each modality or functionality is also described.

 ## Command line Usage